port-labs/port-docs/docs/tutorials/search-in-port.md

 </details>

-And if we want to get all of the `DeploymentConfigs` that are deployed in the _Production_ `Environment`, the search rule would be:
+If we want to get all of the `DeploymentConfigs` that are deployed in the _Production_ `Environment`, the search rule would be:

 ```json showLineNumbers
 {